robrwo/Graphics-ColorNames-Werner/README.md

 This module defines color names and their associated RGB values from the online version of
 [Werner's Nomenclature of Colors](https://www.c82.net/werner/).
+It is intended as a plugin for [Graphics::ColorNames](https://metacpan.org/pod/Graphics::ColorNames).

 Note that the color names have been normalized to lower case, without and punctuation.
 However, they will use the original